 Los Angeles, California

-The fall in Los Angeles is from mid-September to mid-December and invites many tourists to enjoy the colorful fall foliage all around the city.
+The fall in Los Angeles, California is from mid-September to mid-December and invites many tourists to enjoy the colorful fall foliage all around the city.

 One of the best places to observe the course of nature is in one of the Los Angeles Botanical Gardens.